We asked retired astronauts about their favorite space movies, and this is what they shared with us

 ‘Galaxy Quest’: Finding humor and humanity in space adventure

 Not every astronaut’s favorite film is grounded in realism.
-“Galaxy Quest,” staring Sigourney Weaver, Alan Rickman and Tim Allenigourney Weaver, Alan Rickman and Tim Allen, earns its place in space-lovers’ hearts by capturing camaraderie, humor and the joy of exploration — even while poking fun at sci-fi tropes.
+“Galaxy Quest,” starring Sigourney Weaver, Alan Rickman and Tim Allen, earns its place in space-lovers’ hearts by capturing camaraderie, humor and the joy of exploration — even while poking fun at sci-fi tropes.

 “It might not have the verisimilitude of ‘Apollo 13,’ the gold standard for technical accuracy in a space movie, but it captures the wonder of space exploration … and it’s very funny,” Garrett Reisman, a retired astronaut who flew on Space Shuttles Endeavour, Discovery and Atlantis, said.